Tutorial: Building Websites with Nue

 Motion

-You can enable view transitions with one simple setting in site.yaml:
+You can enable view transitions in site.yaml:

 view_transitions: true